 Plastic films are available that will protect your car’s paint from salt and sand in winter, and gravel, bugs, bird poop, and tree sap in the summer.
 There are several reliable brands, but they all need a professional application, because it takes time and technique to do.

-Normally, XPel and other films are added to the front of the car, but this video shows how it’s applied to an entire Porsche:
+Normally, XPel and 3M paint protection films are added to the front of the car, but this video shows how it’s applied to an entire Porsche:

 2. Regular Washing, Clay Bar Treatment, and Wax